RobACurtis/final-project/README.md

  ## Feature List
   - User can delete a photo from their gallery.
-  - User can scroll infintely in the explore page gallery
+  - User can scroll infinitely in the explore gallery.
   - User can upload images to a gallery
   - User can edit their profile image.
   - User can log into account.